 The newlyweds August 1981 honeymoon plans included being whisked away to the Broadlands estate, a Mediterranean cruise, and vacationing at the Balmoral Castle in Scotland.
 This meant that Princess Diana had to plan a wardrobe for several occasions and different climates.

 Her outfits were very important on this trip, as it was the first time she would be seen embracing the role of the future Queen.
-At this time, her jewelry collection was limited to her Welsh gold wedding ring, inscribed with a message from Prince Charles saying, "I Love You, Diana."
+At this time, her jewelry collection was limited to her Welsh gold wedding ring, inscribed with a message from then-Prince Charles saying, "I Love You, Diana."

 Princess Diana looked stunning in a full-skirted gown by Bellville Sassoon.
 She attended the Splendours of the Gonzaga exhibition at the Victoria and Albert Museum in London on November 4, 1981.
 The gown was completed with a light blue silk ribbon at her waist and sparkling blue-hued off-the-shoulder overlay.